Presidency of Salvador Allende: Soviet Union

-Allende's government was disappointed that it received far less economic assistance from the Soviet Union than it hoped for.
-Trade between the two countries did not significantly increase and the credits were mainly linked to the purchase of Soviet equipment.
-Moreover, credits from Soviet Union were much less than those provided by China and countries of Eastern Europe.
-When Allende visited Soviet Union in late 1972 in search of more aid and additional lines of credit, he was turned down.
+Forced to seek alternative sources of trade and finance, Chile obtained commitments from the Soviet Union to invest about $400 million in Chile over the following six years.
+Despite this, Allende's government was disappointed to have received much less economic assistance from the Soviet Union than it had expected.
+Trade between the two countries did not increase significantly, and the credits were mainly tied to the purchase of Soviet equipment.
+In addition, USSR credits were much smaller than those provided by China and the countries of Eastern Europe.
+When Allende visited the Soviet Union at the end of 1972 in search of further aid and additional lines of credit, he was turned down.

-Allegations have been made in a book by Christopher Andrew, based on the handwritten notes of alleged KGB archivist Vasili Mitrokhin, that Allende was connected to the KGB.
-However, the belief that Allende was a KGB agent is not universal.

-Declarations from KGB General Nikolai Leonov, former Deputy Chief of the First Chief Directorate of the State Security Committee of the KGB, state that the Soviet Union supported Allende's government economically, politically and militarily.
-Leonov stated in an interview at the Chilean Center of Public Studies (CEP) that the Soviet economic support included over $100 million in credit, three fishing ships (that distributed 17,000 tons of frozen fish to the population), factories (as help after the 1971 earthquake), 3,100 tractors, 74,000 tons of wheat, and more than a million tins of condensed milk.
+Statements by KGB General Nikolai Leonov, former deputy chief of the First Chief Directorate of the KGB State Security Committee, state that the Soviet Union supported Allende's government economically, politically and militarily.
+Leonov stated in an interview at the Centro de Estudios Públicos (CEP) that Soviet economic support included more than $100 million in credit, three fishing vessels (which distributed 17,000 tons of frozen fish to the population), factories (as aid after the 1971 Illapel earthquake), 3,100 tractors, 74,000 tons of wheat and more than one million tins of condensed milk.
+Historian Christopher Andrew states, based on the handwritten notes of alleged KGB archivist Vasili Mitrokhin, that Allende was connected to the KGB.

 In mid-1973, the USSR had approved the delivery of weapons (artillery, tanks) to the Chilean Army.
 However, when news of an attempt from the Army to depose Allende through a coup d'état reached Soviet officials, the shipment was redirected to another country.